comparisons

 Most independent schools begin governance with discipline, not software.

+For years, this approach can work.
 It is flexible.
 It is familiar.
 It feels cost-effective.

 EthosOne was built for a different stage of governance maturity.